ketanAggarwal58/ketanAggarwal58/README.md

 <br />

-I also regularly participates in Hackathons either as a participant or as a mentor. and previously won at:
+I also regularly participate in Hackathons either as a participant or as a mentor. and previously won at:

 * ✨ Hack the Mountain (Top 10)
 * ✨ Nasa Space app 2020 (Participant)